 Length: 2 pages

-This bill was introduced on May 19, 2011, in a previous session of Congress, but was not enacted.
+This bill was introduced on May 19, 2011, in a previous session of Congress, but it did not receive a vote.

 May 19, 2011

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.

 May 16, 2013

 This activity took place on a related bill, S. 693 (113th).

 S. 1033 (112th) was a bill in the United States Congress.